tBaxter/re-cycled/posts/july-2020/raleigh-reassembly.md

 <img src="{{ img_path }}frame.jpg" alt="The Raleigh Sports frame, polished up." class="wide">

-While I was [rebuilding the three-speed hub](/posts/july-2020/three-speed-rebuild/) I was also busy cleaning, cleaning cleaning.
-The Raleigh had clearly been left outside, unloved, for a long time, and there was a thick layer of grime and tree sap that had sun-baked deep into the paint.
+While I was [rebuilding the three-speed hub](/posts/july-2020/three-speed-rebuild/) I was also busy cleaning, cleaning, and cleaning some more.
+The Raleigh had clearly been left outside, unloved, for a long time.
+There was a thick layer of grime and tree sap that had sun-baked deep into the paint.

 So cleaning it was a multistep process: